vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 # Extract Class

 Spaghetti in your code?
-What should can I do?
+What should you do?
 SRP, you will very often require you to extract classes.
 This is a very common refactoring method.
 If you have a bigger class with many responsibilities, you will end up needing more classes that have smaller, more focused jobs.

-You don’t go fast by writing bad code.
-That’s for sure.
-Chances are pretty good that the opposite is adequate.

-Rigidity in your code means that you need to modify a bunch of seemingly unrelated stuff when you touch one thing.
-You can only create a new state of consistency once the other dpendencies are taken care of.
-There are various degrees of course, but the treashold, the line to cross is not that big.

-You cannot make an isolated change without changing everything around it.
-Bad dependencies.

-Fragility.
-Breaking things in many places that seem unrelated to the one place that actually changed. like butterfly effect.

 Don’t put functions that change for different reasons into the same class.
-That means you can organize you classes around functions that change for the same reason.
+That means you can organize your classes around functions that change for the same reason.

-# Scraper Example
+## Scraper Example

 In my last article about scraping websites, I built a small scraper to get data off my podcast [Between \| Screens](http://betweenscreens.fm/).
 I left the readers with a small exercise to play with.
 Since it was another article that was targeted at coding newbies, I wanted the readers to take the code and play with it.
 The exercise was to find ways to refactor that piece of code once they wrapped their heads around it.